perses/perses/docs/api/dashboard.md

 variables:
   - <Variable specification> # Optional

-# `panels` is a map where the key is the reference of the panel.
-The value is the actual panel definition that describes
+# `panels` is a map where the key is the reference of the panel, and the value is the actual panel definition
-# the kind of chart this panel is using.
-A panel can only hold one chart.
 panels:
   <string>: <Panel specification> # Optional